 Rough Draft I will be glad to comment on drafts after the Study Break.
-Outlines and rough drafts submitted to me for comments before week 9 will be eligible for 5% of your grade, otherwise all 40% of your grade will depend on your final draft.
+Outlines and rough drafts submitted to me for comments before the end of week 8 will be eligible for 5% of your grade, otherwise all 40% of your grade will depend on your final draft.
 Between then and week 11, I will be glad to provide comments on any stage of your essay, but only drafts submitted before week 9 will be eligible for grades.
 I cannot promise to comment on drafts submitted after week 11.
-You can get additional help with writing skills from Dalhousie's Writing Centre in the Killam building's Learning Commons.
+You can get additional help with writing skills from Dalhousie's Writing Centre in the Killam building's Learning Commons (see §2.2).